elitalon/elitalon.github.io/_posts/2023-09-02-always-be-gardening.md

 This means that some duplication can be fine (hence DRY comes last) and the SOLID principles are great to guide the overall design of software.
 But above all, we should implement things only when we actually need them.
 I try to resist visionary solutions for imaginary problems I don't have today.

-And that's also why sometimes I don’t apply design patterns by the book if they don't fit the problem exactly as they are meant for.
+And that's also why sometimes I don't apply design patterns by the book if they don't fit the problem exactly as they are meant for.
 This happens in our iOS apps in some cases, especially when the design of surrounding components is not ready to support a pattern as intended.

 ## Finding a balance

-You might be thinking that some of the things I’ve said contradict each other.
-That’s entirely possible.
-But it’s at these “friction” points where experience comes into play.
+You might be thinking that some of the things I've said contradict each other.
+That's entirely possible.
+But it's at these “friction” points where experience comes into play.
 After years of practice I still make mistakes and continue learning when I need to go in one direction or another.
 It turns out, finding the right balance is hard.

 Part of finding that balance is accepting that today I know less than tomorrow.
 I don't try to find the perfect architecture, choose the perfect variable name or apply the perfect abstraction.
 I work with the knowledge about a problem I have today and stay pragmatic.

 For example, I don't think renaming a method that I had already renamed last week is a waste of time if today I have a better understanding of the domain.
 It was probably the right call back then, because it reflected the knowledge I had.
 And it's probably the right call now too, because I know more.

 I hope I've been able to inspire you to integrate this mindset as part of your work.
-This is something that might not be news for you, but it’s helpful to have a reminder from time to time.
+This is something that might not be news for you, but it's helpful to have a reminder from time to time.

 And if you disagree with something, that's fine!
 As [Ron Jeffries wrote](https://ronjeffries.com/articles/-z022/0222ff/terms/):